CrystalVortex/Willow/README.md

 # API
 Willow also provides an API that can be used to perform the same tasks programmatically.
-The willowapi module provides the following functions:
+These are some of the Willow-api functions:

 create(name, location): creates a new project with the specified name at the specified location. </br>
 compile(directory): compiles the project located at the specified directory. </br>